aosabook/500lines/data-store/chapter.md

         return self.node_ref_class(referent=new_node)
 ```

+Notice how we always return a new node
+(wrapped in a ``NodeRef``).
+Instead of updating a node to point to a new subtree,
+we make a new node which shares the unchanged subtree.
+This is what makes this binary tree an immutable data structure.

 Committing involves writing out all of the dirty state in memory,
-and then saving the address of the tree's new root node..
+and then saving the address of the tree's new root node.
 Starting from the API:
 ```python
 # dbdb/interface.py